NutrienRuss/awx/docs/inventory_plugins.md

 Eventually, it is intended that all source types will have moved to plugins.
-For any given source, after the `initial_version` for plugin use is higher than the lowest supported Ansible version, the script can be removed and the logic for script credential injection can also be removed.
+For any given source, after the `initial_version` for plugin use is higher than the lowest supported Ansible version, the script can be removed and the logic for script credential injection will also be removed.

 For example, after AWX no longer supports Ansible 2.7, the script `awx/plugins/openstack_inventory.py` will be removed.